Furmuly/Furmuly/README.md

 ### Hi there 👋
 ## :computer: I'am currently doing an apprenticeship at Jobtrek
 ## 🔭 I’m currently working on a login page created with PHP
-## 🌱 I’m currently learning PHP/PDO
+## I’m working on a JavaScript React Framework project
 ## 📫 How to reach me: nabila.furmuly@jobtrek.ch

 <!--